Geeblish/XMRig-API-Viewer/README.md

 If you're connecting from outside your network make sure to port forward!

+If you are planning to use glitch, you might need to either enable https support on xmrig, or use http (not secure) on glitch.

 Why is this description so much shorter than other repos.... hmmm